 The EU Money Laundering List is a list of countries identified by the European Commission as having strategic shortcomings in their AML/CFT frameworks.
 It is also known as the EU's list of high-risk third countries.
 The list is updated regularly and includes countries considered to pose a high risk to the EU's financial system as a protection for companies in their jurisdiction.

 Being on the EU Money Laundering List can significantly affect a country.
 Financial institutions operating within the EU must apply enhanced due diligence measures when dealing with transactions involving listed countries.
 This means they need to do more particular checks on the source of the funds and the identity of those involved in the transaction.
-If financial institutions consider the perceived risks associated with financial transactions involving these countries high for their risk appetite, they may decide not to do business with the countries on the list.
+Suppose financial institutions consider the perceived risks associated with financial transactions involving these countries high for their risk appetite.
+In that case, they may decide not to do business with the countries on the list.

 In addition, being on the EU Money Laundering List may result in further scrutiny from regulatory authorities.
 Financial transactions between these countries on the list are subject to additional regulatory oversight and monitoring because authorities try to ensure they are not used to facilitate money laundering or terrorist financing activities.